360incentives/guidelines/git-workflow.md

 them for you on the deployment schedule (currently PR at 10:15, merge at 10:30 daily).

 ### Resolving Conflicts
-If GutHub warns you of conflicts in your PR, resolve the conflicts by merging your branch into develop on the command line.
+If GitHub warns you of conflicts in your PR, resolve the conflicts by merging your branch into develop on the command line.
-Do you use the GutHub tools or the command line to merge develop into your branch as this will create deployment dependencies.
+Do not use the GitHub tools or the command line to merge `develop` into your branch as this will create deployment dependencies.
 The process looks like this:
 ```bash
 git checkout develop